SNAP: Frequently Asked Questions

 Where can SNAP benefits be used?

 SNAP benefits are acceptable forms of payment at any SNAP retailer.
 SNAP retailers can apply for certification online through the USDA.
-All SNAP retailers must meet basic eligibility requirements: the retailer must sell foods that fit into the four staple food groups (including meat, poultry, or fish; bread or cereal; vegetables or fruits; and dairy products) on a continuous basis, or more than half of the total dollar amount of all retail sales from the store must come from the sale of eligible staple foods.
+All SNAP retailers must meet basic “stocking requirements”: the retailer must sell at least seven varieties of food in each of four basic categories (meat, poultry, or fish; bread or cereal; vegetables or fruits; and dairy products) on a continuous basis, and must offer perishable food items in at least three of those four categories.

 What can SNAP benefits buy?